KareemAbdelaty/Quidittich/README.md

 <br />
 **Flying Ability**: some wizards are more confident in their flying abilities than their peers.
 This allows them to reach a higher maximum velocity.<br />

 **Mind Control and Resistance**: some wizards are skilled in mind magic.
-Them allows them to trick enemies that come close enough into helping them or to resist getting their mind controlled.
-All wizards can shake off mind control after a while.<br />
+Them allows them to mind control enemies that collide with them or to resist getting their mind controlled.
+Mind Controlled wizards change their outfit to that of the opposing team and any snitches they catch will count for the opposing team .wizards can shake off mind control after a while.<br />

 **Invlunerablility** : Some wizards are able to avoid getting knocked out by making themselves invulnerable.
 This is hard to do so they are not always successful<br />